ray-project/ray/doc/source/rllib/rllib-offline.rst

     **Reading Operations** layer (see :ref:`How to tune reading operations <how-to-tune-reading-operations>`).
 However, due to the overhead associated with scaling reading operations up or down, backpressure - and in severe cases, object spilling or Out-Of-Memory (OOM) errors - can't always be entirely avoided.

-You can also enable autoscaling in your **Post-Processing (PreLearner)** by providing an interval instead of a straight number:
+You can also enable auto-scaling in your **Post-Processing (PreLearner)** by providing an interval instead of a straight number:

 .. code-block:: python